 Perhaps you can encourage others to join you in your hobbies.
 Perhaps you can join them in theirs.
 The point is to form a community that shares something you all enjoy for the sake of enjoying it.
 To share a bond with people partaking in similar interests is human nature that could transcend any profit motive.
 This way, you also have a chance to teach others that they might not already know, and learn from them as well.

 When knowledge is made practical in this manner, the community is empowered to contribute to some other aspects in their lives.
-The “product” of this cooperation becomes beneficial to as many people as possible, and not something that need not be sold.
+The “product” of this cooperation becomes beneficial to as many people as possible, and not something that needs to be sold.

 Where to get resources?

-Let’s be real, though, for a moment: In order to sustain a mutual-aid-based startup or coop, some sort of funding must be in place.
-We can’t just shrug off the need for resources, especially while we are still under capitalism.
+Let’s be real, though, for a moment: In order to sustain a mutual-aid-based startup or cooperative, we’re going to need resources.
 Below are just a few suggestions.

 - Donations.
-Whether recurring or one-time, this is probably the best way to ask for daily bread from people.
-Services like Liberapay, Open Collectiive, and maybe, just maybe, Patreon.
+Whether recurring or one-time, this is probably the best way to get resources.
+Look up crowdfunding services in your area; or online like Liberapay, Open Collective, and even Patreon.

 - Affiliate and referral links, by which I mean, linking to other similar groups with projects you’d like to support.
-This is very much different from those of megacorps like Amazon, in that we are trying to achieve a federation of collevtives.
+This is very much different from those Amazon and the like, in that we are trying to achieve a federation of collectives.

 - Wishlists.
 If your mutual-aid startup already has a list of items, materials, and/or tools that you need for the operation,

 Many people would be inclined to donate their junk if it’s another person’s treasure.